 Sometimes, landlords are fine with receiving payments from each roommate.
 However, more likely you or one of your roommates will use your checking account to pay the monthly rent and expenses before being reimbursed by everyone else in the household.

-Turn to Common to make it easier to rent
+Turn to Common

 Whether you need help with how to tell your roommate you’re moving out or how to compose a roommate chore chart, we have you covered.
 Living in a Common home makes it much easier to rent and live with roommates.
 When you find a coliving space you’ll enjoy gorgeous, spacious homes that are fully furnished and come stocked with supplies like toilet paper and soap.
 We also make it easy to determine how to split rent with roommates — each roommate is responsible for their own rent, which includes utilities like WiFi and electricity.
 Discover the benefits of living at Common today!